 DAS Installation & Service in the Southwest

 Airwave Wireless, part of the Corporate Technology Solutions family, provides full DAS services, from installation and maintenance to design and testing.
-We have offices in Tempe, Tucson, Salt Lake City, Las Vegas, and Albuquerque, but can provide turnkey services throughout Arizona, Utah, and New Mexico.
+We have offices in Tempe, Tucson, and Salt Lake City, but can provide turnkey services throughout Arizona and Utah.

 Contact us to get started on improving the wireless signal strength throughout your building today!